 On that day, I was involved in a single car accident that fractured my spinal column, leaving my spinal cord severely injured.
 I was diagnosed as a T4 Complete Spinal Cord Injury, which means I cannot feel or move below my chest.

-December 8, 2015
+December 7, 2015

 It’s been a couple months since I have posted but it definitely isn’t due to lack of activity.
 I am working out with Steve Sobonya, physical therapy, and recently started swimming at GB3 as well.
 Once I’m done with my workout for the morning, I head over to help out at my parents office or go visit at our restaurant in downtown.